Equipment tips

 • If you have any questions please do not hesitate to contact me; I may have some of the items you require available for you to borrow.

-Things to bring everyday
+Things to bring climbing everyday

 Boots